-University policy requires transfer students who are between the ages of 17 and 19 to live on-campus their first year at SMU.
+University policy requires transfer students who are under the age of 20 to live on-campus their first year at SMU.
 Information about how to apply is sent to all incoming transfers students after paying their University deposit.

 New transfer students may indicate their housing preference for Residential Commons assignment or Upperclass housing assignment when applying.
 Upperclass housing includes the communities of Moore, Daniel, Smith, Perkins and the Service House.